Curve/ereignis/README.md

 ## 📃 Description

 _Ereignis_ is a C++23 library that implements an easy to use Event / Callback mechanism.
-It also allows for lazy-evaluation of the callback results.
+It also allows for lazy-evaluation of the callback results and supports awaiting `void` returning events.

 ## 📦 Installation